TwinFan/XPPlanes/docs/index.md

 /noseWheel      | direction of nose wheel in degrees, float, negative is left, `0.0` straight ahead /flaps          | flap extension, float `0.0 ..
 1.0` with `1.0` fully extended /spoiler        | spoiler extension, float `0.0 ..
 1.0` with `1.0` fully extended
+/reversers      | deployment of reversers, float `0.0 ..
+1.0` with `1.0` fully deployed
+/thrust         | thrust, float `0.0 ..
+1.0`, with `1.0` full thrust, passed through to CSL models
-` `             | ` `
+/engineRpm      | revolutions per minute of engine, rotor, props; used to calculate angular positions and make them turn ` `             | ` `
 **light/**      | Optional object with a set of boolean values for the plane's lights /taxi           | taxi light